 - Women themselves often lack the confidence or skills to speak up or put themselves forward.

 - Successful senior-level women have a vast and meaningful impact on a company’s culture, which if nurtured is a win-win.

 How can individuals lead change and create opportunities and pathways for themselves and others?

 To confidently create change in the workplace and individual careers, we need to learn how to apply strategies to build confidence and visibility, advocate for change at work, and explore options to implement personal change.

 Introducing Women@Work, a highly interactive, evidence-based program where participants explore the latest research, their own experience and the stories of others to understand how to lead changes in their career and workplace.

 Why have we focussed on ‘women’?

 Diversity is a challenging topic.
-However, it’s also intrinsically linked to innovation, culture and growth, and a focus on gender diversity aligns with Tess’s research and Hargraves’ expertise with innovation mindset as a process for leading change.
+However, it’s also intrinsically linked to innovation, culture and growth, and aligns with Tess Julian’s research into innovation mindset and why is it essential in the contemporary workplace.

 Co-created by women for women, this program is about creating opportunities and pathways for yourself and others.